MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ## Summary

-Using the AZ module in PowerShell core is a handy way to do some basic Azure AD user and group management and can easily enough be incorporated into automation.
+Using the AZ module in PowerShell core is a handy way to do some basic AAD user and group management and can easily enough be incorporated into automation.
 Despite being old and classed as 'V1' for interacting with AAD, the [MS Online] (MSOL) module gives access to lots more properties and I do need to use it from time to time, including in my previous post on how to [check and alert if Azure Active Directory Sync has not been able to sync for a couple of hours].

 The AZ module has become my daily driver and allows management via linux, mac or Windows.
 As I'm using my Ubuntu laptop more at home, it is great to be able to interact with Azure this way.